vihoikka/spacerAQ_vh/README.md

 Use command `sh spacerpipeline_hoikkala_etal_2020.sh`

 # R
-Once the pipeline has been run, the provided R files can be used to illustrate the data
+Once the pipeline has been run, the provided R files can be used to illustrate the results